 The approval of a WMP by the Santa Ana Water Board means that the responsible Permittees will be deemed in compliance with section VI (Receiving Water Limitations) and section VII (Effluent Limitations and Discharge Specifications) for those pollutant-waterbody combinations to which that approval applies, provided that the WMP is implemented and that the final compliance deadline specified in the Basin Plan has not passed.
 Given the significant time and effort required to develop and implement a WMP, the Order allows Permittees to be deemed in compliance with WQBEL(s) and/or receiving water limitation(s), irrespective of actual attainment of the applicable limitation.
 Permittees are only deemed in compliance with these limitations up until the final deadline for the achievement of the relevant WQBEL(s) and/or receiving water limitation(s) in the WMP has passed.

-WMPs may not include final TMDL compliance deadlines later than the deadlines specified in the Basin Plan unless a TSO has been approved by the Santa Ana Water Board for a waterbody-pollutant combination in that TMDL, or unless the Permittee is retaining all non-stormwater runoff and the volume of stormwater runoff from the 85th percentile 24- hour storm, and the Permittee is continuing to engage in monitoring and adaptive management through an approved WMP.
+WMPs may not include final TMDL compliance deadlines later than the deadlines specified in the Basin Plan unless a TSO has been approved by the Santa Ana Water Board for a waterbody-pollutant combination in that TMDL, or unless the Permittee is retaining all non-stormwater runoff and the volume of stormwater runoff from the 85th percentile 24- hour storm, and the Permittee is continuing to engage in monitoring and Adaptive Managementthrough an approved WMP.
 The exception made for the 85th percentile, 24-hour storm retention was sanctioned by the State Water Board in Order WQ 2015-0075.
 Order WQ 2015-0075 found that this stormwater retention approach would achieve compliance if implemented along with ”continued planning, monitoring, and adaptive management.”
 (Id. at pp. 46.)
 Order WQ-2015-0075 supports the stormwater retention approach as a means of compliance with RWLs and/or WQBELs because “public projects requiring investment of this magnitude are unlikely to be carried out without a commitment from the water boards that Permittees will be considered in compliance even if the resulting improvement in water quality does not rise all the way to complete achievement of the final WQBELs and other TMDL specific limitations.”
 (Id. at pp. 44-45.)

-Permittees must implement an adaptive management process (or iterative process) for each approved WMP.
+Permittees must implement an Adaptive Managementprocess for each approved WMP.
 After a final WMP is approved, responsible Permittees must reevaluate the conclusions of Reasonable Assurance Analyses biennially based on new information, information that was previously unknown, and the degree of progress in implementing the WMP.
-Based on the results of the adaptive management process, the Permittee(s) must propose WMP modifications necessary to improve the effectiveness of the WMP, including but not limited to new compliance deadlines and interim requirements (except for those final compliance deadlines established in a TMDL) and new or substitute watershed control measures.
+Based on the results of the Adaptive Managementprocess, the Permittee(s) must propose WMP modifications necessary to improve the effectiveness of the WMP, including but not limited to new compliance deadlines and interim requirements (except for those final compliance deadlines established in a TMDL) and new or substitute watershed control measures.

 The Order includes a process for terminating a WMP and consequently requiring Permittees to comply with WQBELs and receiving water limitations for that waterbody-pollutant combination.
-If the Executive Officer determines that a Permittee has failed to comply with any of the provisions in this section related to developing a WMP, or to meet the critical milestones in a final WMP, the Executive Officer may provide written Notice of Violation (NOV) to the responsible Permittees.
+If the Executive Officer determines that a Permittee has failed to comply with any of the provisions in this section related to developing a WMP, or to meet the Critical Milestones in a final WMP, the Executive Officer may provide written Notice of Violation (NOV) to the responsible Permittees.
 The Executive Officer may determine that the responsible Permittee has constructively abandoned a WMP if the deficiencies identified in the NOV are not addressed within 90 days.
 Upon concluding that the WMP has been constructively abandoned, the Executive Officer will provide written notice to the responsible Permittee(s) that the WMP is terminated and inform the Permittee(s) of their responsibility to immediately comply with the applicable receiving water limitations and WQBELs.

 RATIONALE FOR MUNICIPAL INSPECTIONS OF CONSTRUCTION, INDUSTRIAL, AND COMMERCIAL SITES